About

 How I think about your health.

-Every decision I make is shaped by a set of principles that standard medicine doesn’t have time to apply.
+Every decision I make is shaped by principles that standard medicine doesn’t have time to apply.

 Protocols guide us.
 You define the destination.